auino/php-telegram-bot-library/README.md

 # php-telegram-bot-library
-A PHP library to write Telegram Bots
+A PHP library to easily write Telegram Bots

 This library allows you to easily set up a PHP based Telegram Bot.